MU-CS225-Haskell/MU-CS225-Haskell.github.io/_pages/03-practical-haskell.md

 ## HackerRank I/O

-HackerRank always likes to give comically unrealistic input sets (for good reason, in fairness), so it's a good idea to know how you can get that input in Haskell.

-One of the most common ways to do this is to just use the `getContents` function (which throws all of the input into a single string, which you can then parse), but there are other specialised ones like `getLine`, `readLn`, etc., which may be better depending on the context.
-It's worth noting that you won't be reading from files, you'll be reading from '[stdin](http://stackoverflow.com/a/3385261)'.

-Imagine we wish to read in two things: `n`, a number on its own line, and `ns`, a line containing `n` space seperated integers.
+Suppose we want to read in two things: `n`, a number on its own line, and `ns`, a line containing `n` space seperated integers.
 For example:

 ```